Understanding Key Constraints in SQL for Data Integrity

 Beyond efficiency, OWOX Reports empowers teams with customizable dashboards and real-time insights tailored to their business needs.
 Whether tracking KPIs, analyzing trends, or forecasting, OWOX provides a reliable solution to simplify reporting and drive data-driven strategies for your organization.

-How can I add a primary key to an existing table in SQL?
+You can add a primary key to an existing table using the ALTER TABLE statement.
+For example: